Carrying out inspections

 Inspections are generally unannounced.
 This is because we believe it is important for us to inspect a pharmacy as patients and members of the public find it and to see how well a pharmacy is meeting our standards day to day.

-Inspections generally take around three hours, but the length will vary depending upon the nature of the pharmacy and the focus of the inspection.
+Inspections can take up to three hours, but the length will vary depending upon the nature of the pharmacy and the focus of the inspection.

-When a GPhC inspector arrives for an inspection they will show their identification and the Responsible Pharmacist should check this identification.
+When a GPhC inspector arrives for an inspection, they will show their warrant card as identification and the Responsible Pharmacist should check this identification.

 Most inspections take place between 9am and 5pm, although a small number may take place later if the pharmacy opens later or over the weekend if there is good reason for this.